 However, understanding that this fear stems from the dying ego can provide clarity and relief.
 The ego is losing control and its ability to dictate direction, causing the collapse of the conceptual structure it relies on to survive.
 Naturally, the ego will panic and grasp onto anything it can.

 In this phase, it is common to feel the urge to blame and resent others for the circumstances, especially when the Dark Night is triggered by external events like the loss of a loved one, physical accidents, sudden illness, job loss, or relationship breakdown.
 The ego seeks to avoid pain and seeks relief through blame.

 But when you blame, you are deflecting your emotional pain to others.

 You are not processing the stuck energy in your body.

-People who are experiencing the Dark Night of the Soul often want to be alone and lose interest in interacting with others.
-Even though having support from friends, family and mentors can be great, being alone is usually more helpful during this period of time.
+During the Dark Night of the Soul, individuals often seek solitude and lose interest in social interactions.
+While support from loved ones and mentors can be beneficial, solitude is usually more conducive during this period.